gourabsen21s/agentic-product-scraper/README.md

 ## 🚀 Overview

-The **Agentic Product Scraper** is an advanced web automation tool that "sees" and "thinks" like a human.
+The **Browser Automation With Computer Vision** is an advanced web automation tool that "sees" and "thinks" like a human.
 Unlike traditional scrapers that rely on brittle CSS selectors, this agent uses **YOLO computer vision** to detect UI elements and **LLM reasoning** to plan interactions dynamically.

 It is designed to handle complex, multi-step workflows on dynamic websites, making it resilient to layout changes and capable of achieving high-level goals.